Updated 30 May 2021

 6. Janta Indian Fast Food (Via Mamiani, 11): craving a break from Italian and looking for a bit of spice?
 Head to Esquilino for a lunch special with rice, daal and your choice of curry for just about €5 depending on if you stick to vegetarian options or opt for the slightly more expensive meat curry of the day.

-All, except Janta Indian and Dar Fillettaro, are pretty much take away options.
+All, except the last three (Janta Indian, Dar Fillettaro, Amerina) are pretty much takeaway options.
 If you want to sit down comfortably, you will have to pay more than €5 in most cases, but for budget eating in Rome– you have plenty of choices if you are willing to eat on the go!

 *Lest you believe I was living in some sort of street situation, allow me to clarify that Rome apartments do not come furnished.
 That can mean there is literally NO KITCHEN.
 You have to go to Ikea, buy the cabinets, and then get out there and bring home your own stove and fridge.
 Weird system.